wilsonmar/wilsonmar.github.io/_posts/2017-03-17-white-noise.md

 {% include l18n.html %}
 {% include _toc.html %}

 ## Downloaded to play locally

-Save the money it takes to fly to Paris, Brazil, and Texas to hear what ambient sounds like there.
+Save the money it takes to fly to Paris, Brazil, and Texas to hear what ambient sounds like in coffee shops there, at <a target="_blank" href="https://coffitivity.com/">coffitivity.com</a>.
+They offer an <a target="_blank" href="https://siwalik.in/coffitivityOffline/">offline iOS app</a>.

 ## Web pages to bookmark